databendlabs/databend/docs/doc/10-deploy/07-query/10-query-config.md

 ### endpoints

 * Sets one or more meta server endpoints that this query server can connect to.
-To establish a robust connection, include multiple servers as backups if possible, for example, `["192.168.0.1:9191", "192.168.0.2:9191"]`.
+For a robust connection to Meta, include multiple meta servers within the cluster as backups if possible, for example, `["192.168.0.1:9191", "192.168.0.2:9191"]`.
+* This setting only takes effect when Databend works in cluster mode.
+You don't need to configure it for standalone Databend.
 * Default: `["0.0.0.0:9191"]`
 * Env variable: `META_ENDPOINTS`